-Our confidential client who are global leaders in logistics services has a commitment to providing high quality supply chain solutions, and owing to this, Waldeck were contracted to provide a digital dilapidation survey at one of their Warehouse and Distribution Sites.
+Our client who are global leaders in logistics services has a commitment to providing high quality supply chain solutions, and owing to this, Waldeck were contracted to provide a digital dilapidation survey at one of their Warehouse and Distribution Sites.

 The objective of this project was to digitally capture the condition of the existing warehouse on site, in order to address any maintenance requirements, establish the utilisation of each building and discover the potential to improve space efficiency.